 A time travel in the Andes Mountains

 This project is the result of a Master in Arts at Piet Zwart Institute.
 It was scientifically supported by dr. Suzette Flantua and prof. dr. Henry Hooghiemstra from the Institute for Biodiversity and Ecosystem Dynamics (IBED), Science Park, University of Amsterdam.
-It has been displayed and well-received at KINO Cinema and at Piet Zwart Institute, Willem de Kooning Academy at Rotterdam (NL) from July 5-8 2018, and also at the Science Park, University if Amsterdam, for the Open Science Day October 6, 2018.
-In addition, since its launch on YouTube (July/2018) the visualization has attracted over 3800 views.
+It has been displayed and well-received at KINO Cinema, at Piet Zwart Institute, Willem de Kooning Academy at Rotterdam (NL) from July 5-8 2018, and also at the Science Park, University of Amsterdam, for the Open's Day October 6, 2018.
+In addition, since its launch on YouTube (July/2018) the visualization has attracted over 4200 views.

 It was based on the publication: